spautz/redux-to-recoil/demos/todo-list/README.md

 - The original plain Redux version: read from Redux, dispatch actions to Redux.
 - A read-only Recoil version: read from Recoil, dispatch actions to Redux.
 - A read-write Recoil version: read from Recoil, write to Recoil.
+The library syncs changes back to Redux.

 This project was bootstrapped with [Create React ReduxApp](https://github.com/facebook/create-react-app).